-In the new Riviera, my toes were able to move freely and plant themselves in a wider and more stable position in the forefoot area than the last dozen shoes I’ve worn from other brands.
+In the new Rivera, my toes were able to move freely and plant themselves in a wider and more stable position in the forefoot area than the last dozen shoes I’ve worn from other brands.

 Altra has, however, slimmed the overall fit of this model compared to other Altra shoes I have experienced such as the Torin line.
 So, although the base elements are there (i.e., zero-drop, wide toe box, etc.) the fit is snugger than what Altra fans are generally used to.

 Eyelet holes contain welded overlays for strength that is now an industry standard across most competitive brands.
 I did note, however, the laces would untie during normal foot movement if they were not double knotted.